ycldingo/QuantumComputing_2020Summer/Day2/README.md

 provider = IBMQ.get_provider(project='main')
 ```

-- Please run the notebook from the very first cell.
+- Please **run the notebook from the very first cell**.
 Otherwise, you may encounter some warnings or errors due to undefined parameters or un-import packages.

 ## Plot quantum circuits

 - `matplotlib`:
 For those who want to plot circuits with `output='mpl'`, remember to install package `matplotlib`.
   1. Open Anaconda pump and run
   ```javascript